CodyTolene/pip-boy-apps/apps/customradio/README.md

 - Turn the top-left and top-right knobs to scroll through songs.
 - Press the top-left knob in to play the selected song.
+- Press the top torch button to exit the app.

 ### Instructions